-Lecturers: Zoë Goodwin (RBGE), Louis Ronse De Craene (RBGE).
+Lecturers: Zoë Goodwin (RBGE), Greg Kenicer (RBGE) and other RBGE staff.

 This course examines the origins of terrestrial plants from green algae and follows the timeline of the appearance of their principal innovations, and their evolution from their earliest known attempts to colonize the land in the early Palaeozoic to the present day.
 The major impacts of plants on the structure, atmosphere and climate of the Earth, and their feedbacks to plant evolution will be discussed in relation to molecular, ultrastructural and morphological data and fossil evidence.